Yonehiko Kitagawa

-Yonehiko Kitagawa (北川 米彦, Kitagawa Yonehiko) is a Japanese voice actor represented by Aoni Production.
+Yonehiko Kitagawa (北川 米彦, Kitagawa Yonehiko) was a Japanese voice actor represented by Aoni Production.
 He was formerly credited as Kunihiko Kitagawa (北川 国彦, Kitagawa Kunihiko).
-He is a graduate of Hosei University.
+He was a graduate of Hosei University.

+Kitagawa died from pneumonia on March 5, 2026, at the age of 94.
+A private funeral attended by close family members was held, in accordance with his family's wishes.